phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 Like with the [VGA text buffer][vga lazy-static], we use `lazy_static` and a spinlock to create a `static` writer instance.
 By using `lazy_static` we can ensure that the `init` method is called exactly once on its first use.

 Like the `isa-debug-exit` device, the UART is programmed using port I/O. Since the UART is more complex, it uses multiple I/O ports for programming different device registers.
-The `SerialPort::new` function expects the address of the first I/O port of the UART as argument, from which it can calculate the addresses of all needed ports.
+The unsafe `SerialPort::new` function expects the address of the first I/O port of the UART as argument, from which it can calculate the addresses of all needed ports.
 We're passing the port address `0x3F8`, which is the standard port number for the first serial interface.

 [vga lazy-static]: ./second-edition/posts/03-vga-text-buffer/index.md#lazy-statics